awsdocs/amazon-athena-user-guide/doc_source/workgroups-procedure.md

 1. Configure cost control limits, also known as data usage control limits, for queries and workgroups\.
 To notify you when a threshold is breached, create an Amazon SNS topic and configure subscriptions\.
 For detailed steps, see [Setting Data Usage Control Limits](workgroups-setting-control-limits-cloudwatch.md) and [Getting started with Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-getting-started.html) in the *Amazon Simple Notification Service Getting Started Guide*\.

 1. Switch to the workgroup so that you can run queries\.To run queries, switch to the appropriate workgroup\.
-For detailed steps, see [Specify a Workgroup in Which to Run Queries](workgroups-create-update-delete.md#specify-wkgroup-to-athena-in-which-to-run-queries)\.
+For detailed steps, see [Specify a workgroup in which to run queries](workgroups-create-update-delete.md#specify-wkgroup-to-athena-in-which-to-run-queries)\.